Join the REACH Staff

 20 hours a week, $16-22 hourly, depending on experience.
 Competitive benefits, including medical, dental, vacation and sick leave available first of the month following employment.

-For several years in a row, REACH has ranked among the Top 100 Best Green Companies to Work For by OregonBusiness magazine.
+For several years in a row, REACH has ranked among the Top 100 Best Green Workplaces in Oregon to Work For by OregonBusiness magazine.
+In 2014, we were named #14 in the state.

 In 2012, REACH was designated a member of NeighborWorks America® ‘Green’ Program for our comprehensive commitment to sustainable operations.
 The designation is based on adherence to a set of green business practices across REACH’s affordable housing portfolio and business operations.
 Read our ‘Partner Profile’ here.
 View our press release here.